root-project/root/math/smatrix/doc/SMatrixClass.md

 There are methods to place and/or retrieve ROOT::Math::SVector objects as rows or columns in (from) a matrix.
 In addition one can put (get) a sub-matrix as another ROOT::Math::SMatrix object in a matrix.
-If the size of the the sub-vector or sub-matrix are larger than the matrix size a static assert ( a compilation error) is produced.
+If the size of the sub-vector or sub-matrix are larger than the matrix size a static assert ( a compilation error) is produced.
 The non-const

 ~~~ {.cpp}